Imperial examination: Wu Zhou dynasty

 In 681, a fill in the blank test based on knowledge of the Confucian classics was introduced.

 Examples of officials whom she recruited through her reformed examination system include Zhang Yue, Li Jiao, and Shen Quanqi.

+By the eighth century, the imperial examination had become a central instrument of political recruitment within the Tang state.
+Although aristocratic ideals of birth and lineage persisted, the system increasingly rewarded academic performance and mastery of the classics over inherited status.
+Success in the jinshi examinations provided ambitious scholars from beyond the old metropolitan clans a viable route into high office, and the resulting influx of new officials reshaped the composition of the elite.
+Recent research demonstrates that this transformation began well before the Song period: from the late seventh century onward, family pedigree steadily lost its predictive power for bureaucratic appointment, while examination success became the dominant determinant of official rank.
+Quantitative studies of Tang elites therefore show that the imperial examination was not merely a formal institution but the decisive mechanism through which aristocratic privilege was displaced by a merit-based bureaucracy.

 From 702 onward, the names of examinees were hidden to prevent examiners from knowing who was tested.
 Prior to this, it was even a custom for candidates to present their examiner with their own literary works in order to impress him.